The Most Dangerous Words in a Relationship (A Therapist Explains Why They Matter)

 When “I Understand” Doesn’t Land the Way You Think

 You might be trying to be supportive.
-But when someone is sharing their inner turmoil or confusion, a quick “I understand” can come across as dismissive—or even arrogant.
-After all, how could you possibly fully understand what they’re going through?
+But when someone is sharing their inner turmoil, a quick “I understand” can sometimes come across as dismissive.

 • “I believe you.”